anar4sm/forecast-service/README.md

 The app will:
 - Create database tables on startup
-- Seed initial power plants
+- Load initial power plants
-- Start the Uvicorn server on `http://localhost:8000`
+- Start the server on `http://localhost:8000`

 ---

-## Seeding Test Data
+## Loading Test Data

 A helper script `scripts/seed_forecasts.py` populates the database with sample forecasts.